 The graphical representation also illustrates the demographic composition of the municipal area across distinct age cohorts.
-These categorizations are elucidated through a dependency ratio, elucidating the division between the workforce segment (age 15-64) and those reliant on them, encompassing children and senior citizens.
-Over the period from 2022 to 2026, the most substantial population growth is evident in both the working-age cohort (15-64) and the 65 and above age category, registering a growth rate of 2.4 per cent.
-These projected growth rates contribute to a reduction in the dependency ratio from
+These categorizations are elucidated through a dependency ratio, elucidating the division between the workforce segment (age 15 - 64) at 72.8 per cent and those reliant on them, encompassing children (22.0 per cent) and senior citizens (5.0 per cent).
+This results into an improved dependency ratio of

-39.0 in 2022 to 37.9 in 2026.
+37.2 per cent in 2024.
 The diminishing dependency ratio holds economic advantages, indicating a diminished burden on social systems and municipal services.
-This implies a smaller proportion of the Witzenberg populace is non-working, thereby alleviating pressure on governmental support and the working demographic in sustaining the non-working segment of the population
+This implies a smaller proportion of the Witzenberg populace is nonworking, thereby alleviating pressure on governmental support and the working demographic in sustaining the non-working segment of the population.